top of page

 Published: March 8, 2024

-The stifle, akin to the human knee, can be a common painful area in smaller dogs.
-Unlike larger dogs, luxating patella is a common problem that can cause reoccurring joint pain in our smaller 4 legged companions.
+The stifle joint, similar to the human knee, can be a common source of pain in smaller dogs.
+While luxating patella is more common in these pint-sized pups, it’s often overlooked, despite being a frequent cause of recurring joint pain in our four-legged companions.

 What are symptoms of Luxating Patella?